 We’re keen to set the record straight about the Big Oh, so read on as we dispel some of the biggest myths and misconceptions surrounding the female orgasm.

-All women can have multiple orgasms
+Myth: All women can have multiple orgasms.

 In fairness, women who do orgasm have got it pretty good.
 Many women don't, which isn't to say they won't in the future; this is something that can be learned with time, patience and maybe a little bit of help from a vibrator.